Back to Case Studies

 When a small building feels overlooked, every communication gap matters more

-The Nebraska Condominium is a smaller Washington, DC condominium community, and like many smaller associations, it needed a management partner that could deliver professional systems without making the building feel like a low priority.
+The Nebraska Condominium is a smaller Washington, DC condominium community that needed a management partner that could deliver professional systems without making the building feel like a low priority.

-For board members and owners, that meant uncertainty.
 Emails could take around three days to get a response, and sometimes longer.
 Problems could sit unresolved for weeks or even months.
-In some cases, they never got resolved at all.

 The Transition